UCD School of Veterinary

 Undergraduate Programme MVB

 Those candidates with a non-science

-degree or lacking some prerequisites will be considered entry to the 5-year MVB
+degree or lacking some prerequisites or sufficient relevant experience will be considered entry to the 5-year MVB

 none required.
 GRE results will be considered if submitted.